oormicreations/Seashells/README.md

 Install from the Blender Menu > Edit > Preferences > Add-ons > Install.
 Pick this file.
 Enable this addon.
 You will find the UI in the 3D View window when you press N.

+Do not install the zip file.
+Unzip the downloaded file and pick the Seashells.py file while installing.

 **Usage**

 Just click the **Create Seashell** button!